 Association / assembly rights

-Sierra Leone has a diverse media landscape, with newspapers, radio and television stations, web portals and the national Sierra Leone Broadcasting Corporation (SLBC).
-As internet access is restricted, as significant numbers of people are illiterate and TVs are hardly affordable for the majority, radio stations are the most important source of information.
+The constitution provides a legal framework for freedom of speech and the press.
+Sierra Leone has a diverse media landscape with multiple newspapers, radio and television stations, web portals, and the national Sierra Leone Broadcasting Corporation.
+As a significant number of people are illiterate and TVs are hardly affordable for the majority, radio stations are the most important source of information.
+Internet access is expensive and inaccessible in several regions.

 Freedom of expression